stackhpc/ansible-lustre/README.md

 For routers, note the relevant IP is the one for the lower-numbered network it is connected to.

 # Configuration
-This section explains how the Lustre configuration is defined by this code.
+This section explains how the Lustre configuration described above is defined here.

-## Definining nodes for roles
+## Roles for nodes
-This is defined by the groups defined in the inventory template at `terraform/modules/cluster/inventory.tpl`.
-This is standard Ansible and is not discussed further here.
+This is defined by the groups in the inventory template at `terraform/modules/cluster/inventory.tpl` and should be fairly obvious.

 ## Lnets and Lnet routes
 These are defined by `ansible/group_vars`: